cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/flexible_array_tricks.rst

    struct vectord *allocate_vectord (size_t len)
    {
       struct vectord *vec = malloc(offsetof(struct vectord, arr)
                                           + len * sizeof(vec->arr[0]));
       if (!vec) {
          perror("malloc vectord failed");
          exit(EXIT_FAILURE);
       }

       vec->len = len;
       for (size_t i = 0; i < len; i++)
          vec->arr[i] = 0;

       return vec;
    }

-When using structures with a flexible array member, some convention regarding the actual size of that member should be defined.
-In the example above, the convention is that the member *arr* has *len* double-precision numbers.

-In previous standards of the C language, it was common to declare a zero-sized array member instead of a flexible array member.
-The GCC compiler explicitly accepts zero-sized arrays for such purposes. while C++ does not have flexible array members.

 .. note::